Derek52/AlgorithmPracticeProblems/README.md

 For Example, to add the Queens on a Chess board problem,

 Simply run `./AddProblem.sh QueensOnChessBoard`.
 This will create a new folder for the problem, that will contain a text file for the prompt, and a java and python folder, both containing a basic java/python file.
 Adding new languages to the script is pretty easy if you know any Bash scripting.

+This script will also add a java test file.
+It doesn't use an actual testing framework, it's just a basic class, I use to run my solution class.
+It's a little prettier than putting the code to solve these problems, with the code to run those solutions, and check the answers.